 There was a Church erected on this site over a thousand years ago, parts of which are incorporated in the present structure.
 The original Church was a small Saxon one of nave and chancel only.
 It is mentioned in the Domesday Book (1080 -1086) which states: "There is a Church and two acres of meadow".

-There are still traces of this ancient building and if the visitor, after entering, will look up behind then they will see something of this Saxon work, which probably goes back as far as the year 950.
+There are still traces of this ancient building and if the visitor, after entering, will look up behind, then they will see something of this Saxon work, which probably goes back as far as the year 950.
 In the interregnum between the two Viking invasions, when Edgar was on the throne (959 - 975), quite a few Churches were built in the villages of England and it is likely that St. Michael's was one of them.

 It is known that before the so-called "improvement and re-construction" of 1842, our Church bore many evidences of great antiquity and the architect at that time, F P Robinson, produced a folio volume entitled "An Attempt to Ascertain the Age Of Mickleham Church", published by Carpenter, of Bond Street.
 Fully illustrated by plans and drawings, it entered into an elaborate comparison with other churches in England and Normandy that show exactly similar styles.
 Some of the earliest comparative specimens are those of the capitals and arches in an old convent Church at Ely, the date of which is assigned to Edgar (958-975).
 Another of early dates is a capital in the Chapter House of Oxford Cathedral, said to have been built by King Ethelred in 1004.
 Other examples are given of pure Norman character down to 1070.

 In taking down the old West end of the Nave at Mickleham, which formed a casing against the tower, the old plaster coating was discovered with the date 1080 marked on it in red colour.
-Yet the Church as we have it today dates for a large part from the Norman period, somewhere about 1180.
+Yet the Church we have today dates for a large part from the Norman period, somewhere about 1180.

 It will be seen that the chancel is out of alignment with the nave.
 This appears to be an example (common to a number of ancient churches) of what has been termed the 'Weeping Chancel', being an attempt in a cruciform building to suggest the inclined head of Our Lord as He hung upon the Cross.